madeinspace/EcoNext/src/NOTES.md

 - Any parameters used should either appear in the `filterToggles` array, or be in filters already (eg ClientID, BMID, WebID)

-- If a parameter is not used by a toggle, and it's not already in filters, we'll need to just hardcode the default value
+- If a parameter is not used by a toggle, and it's not already in filters, we'll need to just hardcode the default value, if a toggle needs to be hidden just add: `Hidden: true,` to the toggle object.

 Once we've done these steps, we should be able to uncomment the lines so that data is being fetched using this SQL call.